Laadam: Plot

 The story begins with Kunjidhapadam, who comes from a small place to the city for an interview.
 He manages to find place to stay with his distant relative Subramanyam, who is actually a defaulter on loans taken on interest.
 He is absconding but then leaves his key at a secret place.
 Kunjidhapadam takes the key and stays, and he also manages to get a job.
 On the other hand, Angel grows as an orphan and works with a mineral water company.
 She does not have a place to stay so she locates those houses without occupants, stays there for a night, and gets going in the morning.
 One such instance gets her to Kunjidhapadam's house.
 All this apart, there are two dons Pavadai and Vembuli, who are out to kill each other.
 Vembuli is successful in killing Pavadai's son.
 Pavadai vows to kill Vembuli's son by the twelfth day ceremony of his son.

 A twist of fate occurs, and Pavadai's goons mistake Kunjidhapadam to be Subrahmanyam and get him to take money.
 Kunjidhapadam gives an idea to kill Vembuli's son and is given a 16-day deadline to do so; else, Pavadai threatens to kill him.
 Vembuli learns of this and tries to kill Kunjidhapadam, but he comes alive.
 After that, Kunjidhapadam again meets Angel and tries to get money from her to give it back to Pavadai, which Subramanyam has to give.
 At that time, Pavadai realizes and confirms that Kunjidhapadam has to kill Vembuli's son.
 On the way back, he meets the opposite gangsters and tries to escape from them.
 The gangsters get his files, which contain his degree certificate.
 After that, he meets Angel and returns her money, which Pavadai returned with double of the amount and a gun.
-He meets Angel, and both plan to stay in actor Vadivelu's house/Sunil (actor)'s house (in the Telugu dubbed version).
+He meets Angel, and both plan to stay in actor Vadivelu's house/Sunil's house (in the Telugu dubbed version).